alexandremasy/spices-clove/README.md

 TODO
 https://css-tricks.com/svg-sprites-use-better-icon-fonts/

-- Implement the versionning
+- Include the version in the filename for spices-icons.vue
-- Implement the changelog
+- Include the version in the filename for spices-icons.scss

-- Sass
-  - Generate the icon function
-  - Add the header comment as generated file
-  -

-- Vue
-  - Add the header comment as generated file

-src
-  - assets
-    - icons/**
-    - spices-icons.svg
-    -